- Richard Schwartz

 Philosophy & Vision

-I work with thoughtful adults who are ready to understand what's driving patterns in their life & to create lasting change.
-My clients often want to go deeper, & come to me after not quite finding what they needed from self-help or other types of therapy.
+I offer caring, warm and trauma-informed therapy to process and heal from the past while empowering you create real, lasting change.
+My clients often want to go deeper, & come to me after not quite finding what they needed from elsewhere.

 Background

-Before starting my private practice, I spent years in senior leadership roles in the corporate world, living and working abroad in high-pressure environments.
+Before psychotherapy, I spent years in demanding senior leadership roles in the corporate world in Europe and Asia.
 That experience taught me a lot about what it takes to succeed externally, but it also showed me what happens when we disconnect from ourselves in the process.
-After facing some significant life challenges, I made the decision to return to my first love: psychology.
+After a significant turning point, I made the decision to return to my first love: counselling and psychology.

-I completed postgraduate degrees in psychology & counselling, trained extensively in IFS therapy, and studied a broad range of approaches including depth psychology CBT, ACT, and somatic work.
-Since opening A New Chapter, I've worked with clients across Australia and internationally to create lasting change.
+I have completed postgraduate study in psychology & counselling, trained extensively in IFS therapy, and studied a broad range of approaches including depth psychology CBT, ACT, and somatic work.
+I am passionately committed to supporting people to heal and live the life they deserve.

 Services